 Factors that may increase your intake of potassium include: Excess potassium supplementsTotal parenteral nutritionA diet that is high in potassium

-Certain medication may increase potassium levels: ACE inhibitorsPotassium sparing diureticsNonsteroidal anti-inflammatory drugsBeta blockers
+Certain medication may increase potassium levels: ACE inhibitorsPotassium sparing diureticsNonsteroidal anti-inflammatory drugsBeta-blockers

-Other factors that may increase potassium levels: Low blood volume from dehydrationAny illness that increases the acid in the blood, such as diabetic ketoacidosisDestruction of any tissue such as muscle or tumor cellsVery high blood sugar
+Other factors that may increase potassium levels: Low blood volume from dehydrationAny illness that increases the acid in the blood, such as diabetic ketoacidosisDestruction of any tissue such as muscle or tumor cellsVery high blood glucose

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Bodily fluids will be tested to determine potassium levels.
 This can be done with: Blood testsUrine tests

 An electrocardiogram (EKG) will be done to see if the potassium is affecting your heart.